gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 ##### !explanation

 The worst-case time complexity for Quicksort is O(N<sup>2</sup>) because picking the worst pivot (e.g. the smallest or biggest remaining element) for each step will result in one array of size n-1 as opposed to two arrays that are approximately n/2 in length.
-Therefore, step 2: Pick an element from the array as the pivot, is the step that may cause Quicksort to have an O(N<sup>2</sup>) runtime.
+Therefore, step 2: Pick an element from the array as the pivot, is the step, if incorrectly chosen, that may cause Quicksort to have an O(N<sup>2</sup>) runtime.

 ##### !end-explanation